 At KIT, postdocs usually work as research assistants for a university chair, in a research group, or in a third-party funded project.
 This position can either be financed within the framework of a KIT position or by research funding from third-party sponsors (e.g. DFG).

 Job vacancies for postdocs can be found ▶ here in the categories of academic or scientific staff.

 KIT Sponsorship Program for Postdocs (YIG Prep Pro):

 Particularly qualified early-career researchers and young scientists with a doctorate who are pursuing an academic career can also apply for funding through the ▶ Young Investigator Group Preparation Program (YIG Prep Pro).

 External Project Sponsorship for Postdocs:

-KIT postdocs can make use of the FOERDAT service (funding/sponsorship database) and subscribe to receive timely information on the latest calls for proposals of national and international funding agencies in due time.
+KIT postdocs can make use of ▶ Open4Research to have access to timely information on the latest calls for proposals of national and international funding agencies in due time.

 Financial Opportunities for Research Projects by Postdocs